valenjet/upskill-in-testing-with-python/code/ch02/README.md

 There's a failing test, but is it really the test we want?

-We want to know that the test failed because it did not raise the expected `AssertionError` exception.
+We want the test to fail because it did NOT raise the expected `AssertionError` error.

 For this we'll use [pytest.raises()](https://docs.pytest.org/en/latest/how-to/assert.html#assertions-about-expected-exceptions)

-At the top of `test_temperature_converter.py` import `pytest`, like this:
+At the top of `test_temperature_converter.py` import `pytest`:
 ```python
 # test_temperature_converter.py